jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 -----

-Compile so that no J Core calls are made, but assembly calls are made directly to the procedures.
+Compile so that no J Core calls are made, but assembly calls are made directly to the commands.
 This is possible, but you’d lose compatibility with future (and past) versions of the component and you can’t make use of all the benefits that interfaces have.
 It is a useful optimization though.

 -----